DANA E-Wallet is now available as a payment method for the App Store and other Apple services in Indonesia

 Customers can manage their Apple ID payment information in Settings on iPhone, iPad and iPod touch, or on their Mac or PC.
 DANA ensures that users are able to share the same experience and story: a digital wallet that is trusted, intuitive to use, can be accessed by whenever, and is available across a wide range of platforms.

-For more information on how to add DANA E-Wallet as a payment method, please visit https://support.apple.com/en-us/HT201266.
+For more information on how to add DANA E-Wallet as a payment method, please visit https:upport.apple.com/en-us/HT201266.

 This launch is another significant milestone for DANA as it continues to build a firm, inclusive infrastructure to accommodate digital transactions in Indonesia.